-American football quarterback Drew Brees was born in Dallas, Texas on January 15, 1979.
+American football quarterback Drew Brees was born in Austin, Texas, on January 15, 1979.
 After excelling as a quarterback at Westlake High School, he enrolled at Purdue University and led the Boilermakers to a Big Ten Championship and a Rose Bowl appearance.
 Drafted by the San Diego Chargers in 2001, Brees signed with the New Orleans Saints in 2006 and steered them to victory in Super Bowl XLIV.

-Born on January 15, 1979, in Dallas, Texas, Andrew Christopher Brees, better known as Drew Brees, hails from football stock.
+Born on January 15, 1979, in Austin, Texas, Andrew Christopher Brees, better known as Drew Brees, hails from football stock.
 His maternal grandfather, Ray Akins, is one of the all-time great coaches in Texas high school football history, while his uncle, Marty Akins, was an All-Southwest Conference quarterback in 1975.

 At Westlake High School in Austin, Brees lettered in both basketball and baseball, but he truly excelled on the football field.
 During his senior season, in the fall of 1996, he led the club to a perfect regular-season record and a state championship.